mouseless/baked/docs/architecture/application.md

 > `Do` is automatically added as a global using so that you can directly make a
 > call to `Build.Application`.

-## Adding Features
+## Adding Extensions

-To add a new feature to an application, you need to make use of feature / layer system.
+To add a new extension to an application, you need to make use of feature / layer system.

 > :warning:
 >